Click here for the home page

 With the frontiers secure, Roman administrators were free to promote the urban life throughout the provinces.
 In the already civilized areas the cities grew in size and magnificence; in the tribal lands new cities were built and barbarians learned to act civilized.
 For them it might only be skin deep, but their children would grow up as literate citizens of a modern community.
 Gradually the new patchwork of city-states spread over the whole Empire.

 Was the high noon of the Roman Empire really a good time to live?
 Edward Gibbon never doubted that it was.
 In the eighteenth century he wrote: "If a man were called to fix the period in the history of the world during which the condition of the human race was most happy and prosperous, he would, without hesitation, name that which elapsed from the death of Domitian to the accession of Commodus."
+And we know that Trajan, Hadrian, and Marcus Aurelius were very popular, because during the long periods when they were away from Rome, nobody tried to take the throne from them.
 Yet there was a dark side to the Empire's success.
 First there was slavery, an institution seen as a necessary evil at best; more than half the urban population was bound by it.
 Second, not all provinces were treated equally.
-The Romans regarded Egypt as a country to plunder, rather than a province to administer, so under their rule the culture of the pharaohs perished.
+The Romans regarded Egypt as a country to plunder, rather than a province to administer, so under Roman rule the culture of the pharaohs perished.
 Another victim was Judea, because the Jews refused to become Romans and suffered for it.
 But elsewhere the Pax Romana worked, on a scale that no European state has matched in the ages since.
 Which makes it all the more astonishing that just seventy years after Marcus Aurelius, the Empire would experience plagues, barbarian raids, corruption, and economic downturns in a sequence that nearly brought the whole state crashing down.

 Just how many of the Empire's subjects could read and write is debatable.
 The amount of graffiti on Pompeii's buildings suggests a literacy rate of one quarter to a third of the population--about as high as it can get in a pre-industrial society.(21) Beyond Greece and Italy, and in the countryside, it must have been much lower.
 It is unlikely that in Africa or Britain more than a few percent of the population could read or write.(22)